Welcome to the Podcast Book Club

 __How long does my podcast have to be?__

-Any length, but keep in mind it has to be completely written, recorded and edited during the duration of the Jam Month.
+Any length, but keep in mind it has to be completely written, recorded and edited during the Jam Month.
 (We recommend a runtime no longer than 15 minutes.)

 I don’t know how to edit!